onflow/flow/docs/content/support/flow-port/index.md

 ## I have successfully executed a Stake Transaction, now what?
   - Now that you have executed a stake transaction in either Flow Port or your custody provider’s portal, that transaction will now sit in a pending status until it is processed, which will be at the next Epoch Date (which is currently weekly).
   - During the next Epoch, the transaction will be processed.
-If successful, the provided FLOW will be staked and the associated Node would be either a) included in the network protocol or b) continue to operate as is in the network protocol.
+If successful, the provided FLOW will be staked and the associated Node would be either a) included in the network protocol if it is a new node or b) continue to operate as is in the network protocol.
-  - You are now a part of Flow, and will begin to earn rewards for being a valued member of the blockchain!
+  - You are now a part of Flow, and will begin to earn rewards for being a valued member of the network!

 ### You have variable options at this point to:
   - Add additional stake to your existing stake.
 Any added FLOW will again sit in a pending status and be processed at the next epoch.